-A derecho is a violent storm system that can produce widespread wind damage across a large area and is associated with a band of rapidly moving band of showers and thunderstorms.
+The storms that formed yesterday and today (June 12 and 13, 2013) in the U.S. Midwest and into the Atlantic states were considered a derecho, but a low-end derecho.
+They were not as powerful, for example, as the last really big derecho that hit in the U.S. on June 29, 2012.
+What is a derecho?
+A derecho is a violent storm system that can produce widespread wind damage across a large area.
+It’s usually associated with a rapidly moving band of showers and thunderstorms.
 The strong to violent winds are typically associated ahead of the main system as the outflow from the storms becomes more concentrated.
 Wind damage is typically directed into one direction and can create widespread damage along a relatively straight path.
 These windstorms typically form in the late spring and summer and typically affect states east of the Rocky Mountains.
-On June 11, 2012, an event that looked like a derecho formed and affected parts of Missouri, Tennessee, Kentucky, Arkansas, Mississippi, and Alabama.
-In this post, we will look at how a derecho is formed, where they occur, and use the storms of June 11, 2012 as an example of what a derecho can do to a large area.
+In this post, we will look at how a derecho is formed, where they occur.
+We’ll look back a year ago – to June 11, 2012, when another derecho struck in the U.S. – as an example of what a derecho can do to a large area.

 A derecho has a very specific definition in meteorology, and must include the follow criteria to be classified as a derecho:

 1) There must be a concentrated area of convectively induced wind damage/gusts greater than 50 knots, or 60 miles per hour.